irem-yigit/insider-bootcamp-projects/README.md

 ## 🏗️ Technologies
 - **HTML5:** Used for user interface structure.
-- **CSS3:** Used modern CSS features like Flexbox and Grid for styling and layout.
+- **CSS3:** Modern CSS features like Flexbox and Grid were used for styling and layout.
 - **JavaScript (Vanilla):** Used for interaction and logic.
-- **JQuery:** Used for DOM manipulation, event handling, and AJAX requests.
+- **jQuery:** Used for DOM manipulation, event handling, and AJAX requests.

 ## 🛠 Projects